MicrosoftDocs/azure-devops-docs/docs/git/concepts/mapping-my-tfvc-actions-to-git.md

 ---

-# Learn to map your familiar TFVC commands and workflows to Git
+# Learn to map your familiar Team Foundation Version Control (TFVC) commands and workflows to Git

 Do you plan to adopt Git, are familiar with [TFVC](../../tfvc/index.md) actions, and wondering how they map to [Git](../index.md)?
 Both are powerful and mature source control systems.
 However, mapping common actions you have grown accustomed to in the one to the other can be a confusing experience.